Wealth Minerals (CVE:WML) Trading Down 20% – Here’s Why

-Wealth Minerals Ltd. (CVE:WML – Get Free Report) shares dropped 20% during mid-day trading on Friday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-Approximately 164,550 shares traded hands during trading, an increase of 112% from the average daily volume of 77,748 shares.
+Wealth Minerals Ltd. (CVE:WML – Get Free Report) traded down 20% during mid-day trading on Thursday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+164,550 shares were traded during mid-day trading, an increase of 112% from the average session volume of 77,748 shares.
 The stock had previously closed at C$0.08.

 Wealth Minerals Company Profile